MadlyJado/jadons-techservices/services.markdown

 Setup for Computers & Tablets: $20
 Setup for New Devices: $20
 Hard Disk Drive to Solid State Drive Upgrade: Choose which type of SSD you wish to have.

-Basics about types of SSDS:
+When considering SSDs, there are two main types: SATA SSDs and M.2 SSDs.

-SATA SSDs are cheaper but are limited to the max speed of the SATA standard, that being 550MB/s.
-Although that is way faster than an HDD, it is still limited by the SATA format.
+- SATA SSDs are more budget-friendly but are limited by the maximum speed of the SATA standard, capping at 550MB/s.
+While still significantly faster than HDDs (Hard-Disk Drives, this speed is constrained by the SATA format.

-M.2 SSDs are the solution for this, the only issue being, it is only usable on modern hardware.
-M.2 SSDs came around in early 2015, when Windows 10 first released.
-This means that any computer released before 2015, may not support M.2.
-Most if not all of modern hardware however, supports M.2, so if your computer is from 2015-Present, you should be able to upgrade to an M.2 SSD.

-Only go for a SATA SSD, if you have a low budget, or you have older hardware.
+- M.2 SSDs offer a solution to limited speed by utilizing the PCIe bus, which can provide much higher speeds.
+However, M.2 SSDs are only compatible with modern hardware, introduced around 2015 with the release of Windows 10.
+Computers released before this date might not support M.2.
+If you have a tight budget or older hardware, a SATA SSD may be more suitable.

-If you have newer hardware and you're willing to spend a bit more, I would highly recommend M.2 SSDs.
-They use the PCIE bus, which is extremely fast, giving you its fast benefits for faster booting and faster loading times.
+- For those with newer hardware and a willingness to invest in speed and reliability, M.2 SSDs are highly recommended for their faster booting and loading times.

-Once you choose which type you wish to have, I will show you many types of your preferred SSD type, choose which one you wish from the ones I will show you, then the price will be.

-The price of the SSD+An installation fee of 30 dollars.
+- Once you decide on the SSD type that fits your needs, I can present you with various options, and you can choose the one you prefer.
+The total cost will include the price of the SSD plus a $30 installation fee.